rustygoldcoin/firetest/README.md

 ### FireTest Logging

-You have the ability to log out information as your tests are running. `firetest\suite::log()` is a static method you can use to log out information as your test is running.
+You have the ability to log out information as your tests are running. `Fire\Test\Suite::log()` is a static method you can use to log out information as your test is running.